kdaigh/learn-lambda/README.md

 This is a very simple Go-based Lambda project created to become more familiar with Go and AWS Lambda functionality.

+## Goals

+* *Establish basic project functionality.* Write code that illustrates some basic functionality of Lambda with Go.
+(In this case, that means generating a random number between 0 and "max".)
+* *Add CloudFormation functionality.* AWS CloudFormation is used to provision infrastructure resources in a safe, repeatable way.
+Familiarity with CloudFormation will help with future projects.

 ## Getting Started

 ### Prerequisites